Strongman1380/B.E.S.T-Behavior-App/SUPABASE_SETUP.md

 - Never commit passwords or service role keys to Git
 - Only use the anon public key in browser builds
 - The anon public key is safe to expose in client-side code when properly configured with Row Level Security (RLS)

+## Troubleshooting

+- Console shows: “Supabase client not configured: missing URL or anon key”
+  - Add repository secrets `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` and re-deploy.
+  - For local dev, add them to `.env` (see `.env.example`).

+- “No routes matched location "/B.E.S.T-Behavior-App/"”
+  - Ensure the Pages workflow uses `npm run build:pages` (sets the correct base) and that your deployment is at `https://<user>.github.io/B.E.S.T-Behavior-App/`.